MCJ Annual Scholarship Awards

 The late Eli Setencich was a longtime Fresno Bee columnist, spending more than 40 years at the newspaper.
 His work showcased his love of language and appreciation for all things humorous.
 He is much admired for the contributions he made to the paper, as well as the field of journalism.

 Fresno Bee Journalism Scholarship

-This scholarship was created in mid-1970s.
+This scholarship was created in the mid-1970s.
 It is generously funded by The Fresno Bee.

 Jim Zaillian was a Fresno State Alumnus who became one of the most prominent radio journalists in California.
 He eventually became the news director at KNX News Radio in Los Angeles.